 Aswell as achieving a Diploma in Therapeutic Counselling, which integrated Person- centred training with Transactional Analysis and C.B.T, I have consolidated my knowledge and training in T.A with the ‘Introduction to Transactional Analysis’ (T.A 101) and ‘The Foundation Year’.
 I have extended my C.B.T training by attending a workshop on ‘Child- Centered C.B.T: incorporating play- imagery and metaphor in children‘.
 I have trained with Addaction addiction charity and BeatBullying, ‘Show racism the Red Card!’, Barnado’s R. U. Safe team, (who support vulnerable young people), Papyrus (suicide prevention in young people) The Child Bereavement Trust and with Place2Be:‘ A Day with Steve Biddulph’.
 Steve Biddulph is the author of books such as ‘Raising Boys’ and ‘Raising Girls’.

-Through my work in schools, for the past three years I have run an Anti- Bullying group, contributed to the schools diversity policy, represented Buckinghamshire Schools at Stonewall’s ‘Education For All’ National Conference last July and in March 2015, presented at ‘The Third Preventing Bullying Conference for Secondary Schools’.
+Through my work in schools, for the past four years I have run an Anti- Bullying group, contributed to the schools diversity policy, represented Buckinghamshire Schools at Stonewall’s ‘Education For All’ National Conference and in March 2015, presented at ‘The Third Preventing Bullying Conference for Secondary Schools’.

 Working with Adults